 In the plurality election on page 11 candidate M lost.
 Let's say her party gerrymanders the borders of her election district.
-This adds a voter, pictured in purple, who likes the party and cuts out some who don't like it.
+It adds a voter, pictured here in purple, who likes the party and cuts out one who didn't like it.
 In this safe-seat district, bluish voters can elect M or an even less central person who may polarize politics.

-But this gerrymander didn't change the CT winner, L. So policies stay stable and take big swings less often.
+But this gerrymander didn't change the CT winner, L. With CT tools, policies take big swerves less often.